-Because of the direct link between Assemblies of God U.S. Missions and Assemblies of God World Missions in ministry to all nationalities and cultures, at times it is appropriate for a missionary associate or missions intern to request travel overseas.
+Because of the direct link between Assemblies of God U.S. Missions and Assemblies of God World Missions in ministry to all nationalities and cultures, at times it is appropriate for a missions associate or missions intern to request travel overseas.
+Account holder requesting cannot be a candidate or in fundraising status.
 Continuous service in overseas assignment may not exceed ninety days in a twelve-month period.
 The following guidelines must be followed:

 - The account holder sends a letter of request to his or her Assemblies of God U.S. Missions department senior director including:

-- o Reason for requesting overseas travel
+- Reason for requesting overseas travel

 - Dates of anticipated travel

-- o Amount of funds needed
+- Amount of funds needed

-- o How the funds will be raised
+- How the funds will be raised

 - Who will fill in during the absence

-- o Proof of Missions Assure Insurance
+- Proof of Missions Assure Insurance

 - Copy of the invitation letter from the world missionary or Assemblies of God World Missions regional director

 - Overseas travel form